-I am a PIMS Postdoctoral Fellow at Simon Fraser University (TASC1 room 8201) supervised by Valentine Kabanets.
+I am a Research Scientist in the Neuro-symbolic AI group at IBM Research.
 I obtained my PhD from the University of California, San Diego in August of 2019, advised by Russell Impagliazzo.
 This page is a brief summary of my research agenda and a list of my papers.
-For more details, see my:

 Computational limitations are simultaneously frustrating and useful; we are dismayed by the apparent difficulty of learning, but we need hard problems for secure cryptography.
 I study computational complexity theory to understand and exploit the inherent structure of efficient algorithms and devices.
 I seek formal answers to three fundamental questions, presented below with partial answers from my work: